stuebinm/raute-saal-meta-cfp/meta-cfp.md

 Feel invited if you have something to say, show, tinker to **Open source**, **Data Security** or **Sustainability**.
 Of course we are also interested in all other cyber topics you bring to us.

+You can present your contribution **live on location** in Monheim am Rhein or **remotely** via video conference.
+You can also **pre-record** your talk, but we would like to have a live q&a with the audience.

 CfP: https://pretalx.c3voc.de/rc3-2021-r3s/

 ## Chaosstudio Hamburg – We feel homesick for the future